-We remain optimistic about the longer term prospects for the equity market.
-While building an asset manager presents many challenges, the long-term strategic and consolidation opportunities, coupled with asset gathering, should enable us to achieve significant scale over the next three to five year period.
+We remain optimistic about the longer term prospects for the equity markets.
+While building an asset manager presents many challenges, the long term strategic and consolidation opportunities, coupled with organic growth, should enable us to achieve scale over the next three years.